tsmith512/callboard/README.md

 good ideas?).
 Currently there are a handful of things I'd like to work on:

 - **A generator for the `calls.js` file which defines the events and warnings.**
-  - I'm certainly handy with a code editor, but for anyone who isn't, this project is less useful.
-If I can make building the show file easier, more people might find this tool useful.
+  - For anyone who isn't handy with a code editor, this project is less useful than if the config file were automatically generated.
 - **Offline access**
-  - _Oklahoma!_ was performed at outdoors.
+  - _Oklahoma!_ was performed outdoors.
 In July and August.
 In Texas.
   - ![Words of wisdom, or lack thereof][BRAIN]
+  - At least the cell service was solid there.
+Indoor theatres frequently have poor reception or wifi that is used for equipment control instead of internet access.
-  - So at least cell service was abundant.
-Unfortunately, indoor theatres are generally bunkers of concrete and steel.
-This web app doesn't yet work if a network connection is not available.
-I'd like to change that.
+  - This web app won't work without a network connection (at least to the hosting environment).
+I'd like to change that so it can work locally.
 - **Performance tweaks**
-  - Sometimes the tab would hang, or counts would take a few seconds to "catch up", especially right after I woke up the phone.
-This was particularly an issue when I saved it to my [homescreen as a webapp][HOMESCREEN], a feature I ended up not using frequently because of this bug.
+  - When I saved the webapp to my [homescreen as a webapp][HOMESCREEN], the counts would stall out if I switched to another tab for too long, or turned off the screen.
 I think suspending the update interval when the window loses focus could fix this.
+  - There's not a loading indicator while the lists are being setup, but there is a noticeable delay between pageload and the appearance of any generated content.
+I'd to fix both of these issues.
 - **Stopwatch or "Act Two" features**
   - Act two started fifteen minutes after houselights came up following act one.
     I just started a stopwatch on my phone for that and did the math to make